devnull-cz/c-prog-lang/modules/file-API.md

 ```

 #source read-file.c

+:wrench: Write code that opens a file of your choosing, reads it byte by byte,
+and prints it out to the standard output using `putchar`.
+Do not cut-n-paste
+any code from the above, do write it.

 :wrench: Note that you could read more characters at a time.
 However, keep in
 mind the 2nd argument is the size of the element read, and the 3rd argument is